 The Office of Community Standards and Student Conduct recommends that parents read the Code of Student Conduct, which may answer many of the questions listed below.

-The Code of Student Conduct can be viewed at http://www.wright.edu/students/judicial/conduct.html or a hand copy can be obtained from the Office of Community Standards and Student Conduct in 022 Student Union.
+The Code of Student Conduct can be viewed at http://www.wright.edu/students/judicial/conduct.html or a hard copy can be obtained from the Office of Community Standards and Student Conduct located in room 022 Student Union.

 1. Why is a particular rule or policy in place?